-The masses of $A^0$, $H^0$ and $H^\pm$ can in principle be arbitrarily large since they all grow with $b/\sin (2\beta)$.
+The masses of $A^0$, $H^0$ and $H^\pm$ can be arbitrarily large, in principle, since they all grow with $b/\sin (2\beta)$.
 In contrast, the mass of $h^0$ is bounded above.
-From eq.~(\ref{eq:m2hH}), one finds at tree-level \cite{treelevelhiggsbound}: \beq m_{h^0} \><\> m_Z |\cos (2\beta) | \eeq This corresponds to a shallow direction in the scalar potential, along the direction $(H_u^0-v_u, H_d^0-v_d) \propto (\cos\alpha,-\sin\alpha)$.
-The existence of this shallow direction can be traced to the fact that the quartic Higgs couplings are given by the square of the electroweak gauge couplings, via the $D$-term.
+From eq.~(\ref{eq:m2hH}), one finds at tree-level \cite{treelevelhiggsbound}: \beq m_{h^0} \><\> m_Z |\cos (2\beta) | \eeq This corresponds to a shallow direction in the potential, along the direction $(H_u^0-v_u, H_d^0-v_d) \propto (\cos\alpha,-\sin\alpha)$.
+The existence of this shallow direction can be traced to the supersymmetric fact that the quartic Higgs couplings are small, being given by the squares of the electroweak gauge couplings, via the $D$-term.
 A contour map of the potential, for a typical case with $\tan\beta \approx -\cot\alpha \approx 10$, is shown in figure \ref{fig:contourmap}.

-If the tree-level inequality (\ref{eq:higgsineq}) were robust, the lightest Higgs boson of the MSSM would have been discovered at LEP2.
+If the tree-level inequality (\ref{eq:higgsineq}) were robust, the lightest Higgs boson of the MSSM would have been discovered in the previous century at the CERN LEP2 $e^+e^-$ collider, and its mass obviously could not approach the observed value of 125 GeV.
 However, the tree-level formula for the squared mass of $h^0$ is subject to quantum corrections that are relatively drastic.
 The largest such contributions typically come from top and stop loops, as shown\footnote{In general, one-loop 1-particle-reducible tadpole diagrams should also be included.
-However, they just cancel against tree-level tadpoles, and so both can be omitted, if the VEVs $v_u$ and $v_d$ are taken at the minimum of the loop-corrected effective potential (see previous footnote).} in fig.~\ref{fig:MSSMhcorrections}.
+However, they exactly cancel against the tree-level tadpoles, and so both can be omitted, if the VEVs $v_u$ and $v_d$ are taken at the minimum of the loop-corrected effective potential (see previous footnote).} in fig.~\ref{fig:MSSMhcorrections}.